 This digestive has its roots in traditional medicine (Ayurveda) and is made with lemon juice, fresh ginger, salt and water.

-It’s so easy to make and is suitable for all body types, especially when we are trying to lose weight.
+It’s so easy to make and is suitable for all body types, especially when trying to lose weight.

 I like to mash the ginger into the juice and water with a spoon to release more of its essence.
 Drink the juice of this mixture before meals for an easy digestive boost.
 It will help your body to process your food more easily and quickly.
 You can also chew the ginger pieces.
 If they are too pungent for your taste all at once, try a pinch at a time.
 You can enjoy the ginger pieces at any time throughout the day.